KiDS-1000: Combined halo-model cosmology constraints from galaxy abundance, galaxy clustering and galaxy-galaxy lensing: The Halo model

 Overall, all the free parameters used to describe the halo occupation distributions and the connection with the dark matter are:

 Priors on these parameters are broad, assuming wide uniform distributions, similar to the priors used in two studies of the galaxy-halo connection that both used GAMA and KiDS data \citep{VanUitert2016, Dvornik2018}.
+The halo occupation distribution parameters could in principle also depend on redshift and halo mass, but furthering the complexity of the model, by increasing the number of parameters, would not be justified by the data.
+Our parameters describe an effective model over the redshift range in the analysis.
 Priors and their ranges can be found in Table \ref{tab:results}.